Resources

 by Rania Combs

-However, simply filing for probate does not mean you will be named as Executor or Administrator of the estate.
-Rather, the Court will appoint the person named as Executor in the Will.
+The person applying for probate will not automatically be entitled to serve as Executor or Administrator of the estate.
+Rather, the Court will appoint the person named as Executor in the Will, if one exists.
 If that person is unable or unwilling to serve as Executor, the Court will appoint someone in the following order of priority:

 6. Any person of good character residing in the county who applies; and

-When more than one person is equally entitled to serve as executor, the Court can appoint the person who it believes is most likely to administer the estate advantageously, or may appoint more than one person to serve as Co-Executors of an estate.
+When more than one person is eligible to serve as an executor, the Court can appoint the person who it believes will do the best job.
+In the alternative, it can appoint more than one person to serve as Co-Executors of an estate.

 About Rania